devashishmamgain/Automatic-Android-SDK/README.md

 ---

 **Note: This SDK is in Alpha.
-Please try it out and send us your feedback!**
+Please file any bugs in the Github Issues tracker**

 ---